-- a role play based on one topic that is allocated by Edexcel, - questions based on a picture stimulus based on one topic and... - a conversation based on two themes.
-The first theme is based on the topic chosen by the candidate in advance of the assessment and the second is allocated by Edexcel.
+- reading a short text aloud - a role play based on one topic that is allocated by Edexcel, - a conversation based on a picture stimulus based on one theme.

-Reading examination: Candidates read a range of authentic written material, including literary texts and respond to tasks in the target language or in English.
+Reading examination: Candidates read a range of written material, including longer texts and respond to tasks in the target language or in English.
 There are also short translation tasks from German into English.

 Writing examination: Candidates are assessed on their ability to communicate effectively for different purposes and audiences.
 Pupils are required to produce responses of varying lengths.
-The instructions are in German.
 Word counts are specified for each question and all questions must be answered, which include translation from English.